-Note: Trade and other payables include an advance received from Singapore based, Frost Global Pte Ltd ("Frost Global").
+Note (ii) : Trade and other payables include an advance received from Singapore based, Frost Global Pte Ltd ("Frost Global").
 The Company had in May 2013 entered into an Off-take Agreement for its Nelson Bay River Iron Ore DSO products for 800,000 tonnes with Frost Global.
-As a part of the agreement, Frost Global will be providing funding of US\$4 million by way of advance towards the supply of Iron Ore to be repaid by deduction from gross sale proceeds from each of the first 8 shipments (of appx 42,000 tonnes +/- 10%) of Iron Ore to Frost Global.
-The off-take contract is at normal market terms linked to prevailing index prices at time of each shipment.
-In addition to advance repayment as above, there is a discount allowed over the market based sales terms as a consideration of off-take finance.
-The company has received US \$3 million in this regard (in total including US\$2 million during the financial year ended 30th June 2014) from Frost Global to-date & has made 3 shipments to Frost Global to-date wherein US \$ 1.125 million has been adjusted to-date.
+As a part of the agreement, Frost Global was to provide funding of US\$4 million by way of advance towards the supply of Iron Ore to be repaid by deduction from gross sale proceeds from each of the first 8 shipments (of appx 42,000 tonnes +/- 10%) of Iron Ore to Frost Global.
+The company has received US \$3 million in this regard (in total including US\$2 million during the financial year ended 30th June 2014) from Frost Global to-date and has made 3 shipments to Frost Global to-date wherein US \$ 1.125 million has been adjusted to-date.
 Further cash repayments totalling US\$0.45 million have been made during the year ended 30 June 2015.
-Additionally, there is an outstanding Debtors balance of US\$ 0.165 million due from Frost Global.
-Consequently, the net outstanding advance amount from Frost Global of US\$ 1.26 million (A \$ 1.57 mn) is included under current liabilities.
+Additionally, there is an outstanding Debtors balance of US\$ 0.141 million due from Frost Global.
+Consequently, the net outstanding advance amount from Frost Global of US\$ 1.284 million (A \$1.65 million) is included under current liabilities.
+The company has paid off US\$ 1.284 million, after balance sheet date in early July 2016.